LP Accelerator Course

 The focus of the two-day classroom session is on learning facilitation rather than training delivery.
 Participants engage in active learning including journaling and learn-by-doing.

-The curriculum is focused on PHA’s RIE A3 problem-solving process, which includes three stages – scope, solve and sustain – implemented in nine steps:
+The curriculum is focused on HealthTAP’s RIE A3 problem-solving process, which includes three stages – scope, solve and sustain – implemented in nine steps:

 - Day One: Overview of A3 problem solving, develop balanced solutions; run simple experiments; hardwire essential behaviors; and initiate daily improvement.

-- Day Two: Work with your PHA Lean Coach and learn how to run Rapid Improvement Events including preparation, delivery and facilitating to closure.
+- Day Two: Work with your HealthTAP Lean Coach and learn how to run Rapid Improvement Events including preparation, delivery and facilitating to closure.

 NEWS & ANNOUNCEMENTS